pcricardo/learn-spring5-2017/Notes-module-05.md

 ### Spring Boot Application.properties
 Spring Boot have a default behavior that is simpler to setup external properties.
-To refactor the previous demos to use the default behavior of Spring Boot, simple follow the following steps:
+To refactor the previous examples to use the default behavior of Spring Boot, simple follow the following steps:
 - move the properties from the properties files to the _application.properties_ file.
 - in the Configuration class
     - remove annotations @PropertySources/@PropertySource